gernest/libhastie/README.md

 I forked the hastie project and hacked my ideas in.

 ## Warning
-This is still work it progress and I don't intend to keep compatibility with hastie project , and expect API to chance without notice(totally unstable API) so use it at your own risk, and by the way you can hack it to your needs.
+This is still a work it progress and I don't intend to keep compatibility with hastie project , so expect API to change,  use it at your own risk.

 ## Usage